Text by Silvia Iacovcich

-Cyborgs squatting in a bathtub with clanging bells dangling from their gas masks, VR turtles flying over your head and a profile of our deepest secrets exposed from data-mining are welcoming you at the new digital exhibition at NYUAD.
-Technology has been filling our spare time with content-saturated, screen-regulated reality as we are getting accustomed to the streaks of pandemic lockdowns.
+Cyborgs squatting in a bathtub with clanging bells dangling from their gas masks, VR turtles flying over your head, and a profile of our deepest secrets exposed from data mining are welcoming you at the new digital exhibition at NYUAD.
+Technology has filled our spare time with content-saturated, screen-regulated reality as we get accustomed to the streaks of pandemic lockdowns.

 At the same time, we continue our existence within the four walls of our homes.
 Art institutions, blindsided, have responded to the trend with lavishing 3D rendering; in the meantime, VR still races to live its golden age.
 In between cat videos, cooking adverts, and DIY whatsoever, ‘Not If, Or Along, Or Relating To A Line’ infiltrates our phones, investigating the metamorphosis of our digitised identities and the pandemic role in our high-tech existence.

-Heather spoke of how early internet theorists hoped it would give rise to a different way of thinking, a non-hierarchical way that allows you to move through ideas in a nonlinear fashion.
+Heather spoke of how early internet theorists hoped it would give rise to a different way of thinking, a non-hierarchical way that allows you to move through ideas nonlinearly.
 If we change how ideas develop – from the linear of writing to the nonlinear of hyperlinked interconnections – perhaps a new kind of originality can emerge.

-Allison’s background is in academic museums, including at the RISD Museum (Rhode Island School of Design) and Curator at the Bell Gallery (Brown University); she has curated numerous exhibitions, and her aim to explore new paths that force the art world into a new digital sphere is palpable.
-When the pandemic meant it was time to “pivot” I knew that the time had come for what I’ve often imagined: an exhibition that didn’t live in the physical gallery, but that was not merely a list of links for clicking.
+Allison’s background is in academic museums, including at the RISD Museum (Rhode Island School of Design) and as a Curator at the Bell Gallery (Brown University); she has curated numerous exhibitions, and her aim is to explore new paths that force the art world into a new digital sphere is palpable.
+When the pandemic meant it was time to “pivot”, I knew that the time had come for what I’ve often imagined: an exhibition that didn’t live in the physical gallery but that was not merely a list of links for clicking.

-There’s a key point here: we humans co-create our identities through technology, Maya Allison explains while describing the artworks.
+A key point here is that we humans co-create our identities through technology, Maya Allison explains while describing the artworks.
 The artist duo Eva and Franco Mattes make a portrait of themselves as generated by the “big data” of their emails and online activity.
 Zach Blas makes sculptures that his performers wear on their faces, painful reminders of how facial recognition software defines their features without their consent.
 Cao Fei makes a virtual reality double of her son, someone for him to play with during the pandemic.

-Lee Blalock creates mechanical-sculpture extensions that she wears, in her cyborg character performances, in which she looks like nothing so much as us, right now, glued to our smartphone, with our headphones, and our computer, all going at once, beeping and lighting up as we gaze into the distance.
+Lee Blalock creates mechanical-sculpture extensions that she wears in her cyborg character performances, in which she looks like nothing so much as us right now, glued to our smartphones, with our headphones, and our computers, all going at once, beeping and lighting up as we gaze into the distance.

-The ten artists try to reconcile with a more realistic experience of our communal present, through the only place where we can easily absorb information today – our phones.
-And this is the great experiment!
+The ten artists try to reconcile with a more realistic experience of our communal present through the only place where we can easily absorb information today – our phones.
+And this is a great experiment!
 Maya Allison continues, We are all bemoaning the virtual galleries while acknowledging their necessity.
 What can we do, though, that has the immediacy that virtual tours cannot?

 An inbred substratum that lays in the exhibition, as Maya Allison explains: As I reflect on it, it seems a logical outcome of those early internet theories.
 With all this uniqueness, we risk losing shared connections.
 This is a tension inherent in the project, but we conceived of it more from a curatorial perspective; often, curating a gallery exhibition, I work to develop a “through-line” for the visitor, a path they take through the narrative of the exhibition.

-The project comes after a series of online events run by NYUAD Art Gallery during 2020.
+The project comes after a series of online events run by NYUAD Art Gallery in 2020.
 Since its opening in 2014, the gallery always held to a hybrid vision.
-But the freedom of not having the requirement of a commercial gallery, or a major museum, has allowed Maya Allison to push through gaps in curatorial models, filling the gaps in art histories, testing the limit of curatorial practice in different ways – as this last show successfully shows.
+But the freedom of not having the requirement of a commercial gallery or a major museum has allowed Maya Allison to push through gaps in curatorial models, filling the gaps in art histories, testing the limit of curatorial practice in different ways – as this last show successfully shows.

 Yes, more of this.
 Please.